Feed Bristol is Avon Wildlife Trust's community food-growing project in Stapleton, Bristol

 You can hire our spaces for events and workshops, visit with a community group, bring a school class for an education visit, or take part in corporate volunteering.
 For details of all of these please click on the images above.

 We have a wealth of exciting regular events at the Feed Bristol site, including children's holiday clubs, harvest festivals, growing workshops and more!
-You can download a PDF of the calendar below, or alternatively have a look on the events pages of our blog here or email email@example.com.
+You can download a PDF of the calendar below, or alternatively have a look on the events pages of the Feed Bristol blog here or email email@example.com.
 For all Avon Wildlife Trust events please see our events pages.